python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |disable_notification| replace:: Sends the message silently.
 Users will receive a notification with no sound.

 .. |reply_to_msg_id| replace:: If the message is a reply, ID of the original message.

+.. |sequenceclassargs| replace:: Accepts any :class:`collections.abc.Sequence` as input instead of just a list.
+The input is converted to a tuple.

+.. |tupleclassattrs| replace:: This attribute is now an immutable tuple.

+.. |alwaystuple| replace:: This attribute is now always a tuple, that may be empty.